Sometimes, things just aren’t what they seem to be.

 Have you ever dealt with the horseradish/wasabi conundrum?
 Tell us what you think about these two fiery ingredients in the comment section below!

-And get your spicy kick on and fire up your cooking with all of Foodal’s herb and spice culinary guides.
+And get your spicy kick on and fire up your cooking with all of Foodal’s herb and spice culinary guides or check out our Ultimate Guide to Kitchen Herbs and Spices.

 Photo credit: Shutterstock.
 With additional writing and editing by Allison Sidhu and Nikki Cervone.